Denali National Park and Preserve

-If you’re prepared for harsh, snowy conditions and dazzling beauty, visiting Denali National Park in winter is a unique and rewarding experience.
+If you’re prepared for cold, snowy conditions and dazzling beauty, visiting Denali National Park in winter is a unique and rewarding experience.
 The Park Road and most of the visitor services are closed in winter, though the Murie Science & Learning Center, which serves as Winter Visitor Center, and Sled Dog Kennels are open.
 Once the snow falls, popular winter activities include cross country skiing, fat tire biking, and snowshoeing along the Park Road and designated winter trails near the park entrance.
 With long, dark nights and little light pollution, Denali is also a good location for northern lights viewing in winter.

 Find tips for exploring Denali National Park.

-Generations of Athabascans lived in and traveled through what is now the park for thousands of years.
-The first permanent non-Native settlement was established in 1905, when a gold rush gave birth to the town of Kantishna.
+Generations of Koyukon Athabascans lived in and traveled through what is now the park for thousands of years.
+The first permanent non-Alaska Native settlement was established in 1905, when a gold rush gave birth to the town of Kantishna.
 A year later, naturalist and noted hunter Charles Sheldon was stunned by the beauty of the land and horrified at the reckless abandon of the miners and big-game hunters.
 Sheldon returned in 1907 and traveled the area with guide Harry Karstens in an effort to set up boundaries for a proposed national park.
 Sheldon was successful and the area was established as Mount McKinley National Park in 1917, with Karstens serving as the park's first superintendent.
 It was designated an international biosphere reserve in 1976.

 As a result of the 1980 Alaska National Interest Lands Conservation Act, the park was enlarged to more than 6 million acres and renamed Denali National Park and Preserve.
 In 2015 President Barack Obama officially renamed Mt.
 McKinley to Denali, its Athabascan given name, meaning “the Tall One.”
 Denali National Park and Preserve now comprises an area slightly larger than the state of Massachusetts and is ranked as one of Alaska's top attractions.